microsoft/aed-content-nasa-su20/PythonBasicsModule/6-Output.md

 >8

-The print function, like the functions we called for the strings, is code others have wrote that we can use.
-The print() function will make the computer write the values in you variables to the screen.
+The print function, like the functions we have called earlier when using strings, is code written by others that we can use.
+The print() function will make the computer write the values within the variable you have given.

 Try to print some values to the console by using the code below: